WASHINGTON, D.C. —

 Looking back at the highlights of his career, he points to interviews with President Bush and African Presidents Hifikepunye Pohamba of Namibia, John Kufuor of Ghana, and Bingu wa Mutharika of Malawi.

-In Focus, which airs Monday through Friday, brings information about Africa, the United States, and the world to viewers across the African continent.
+, which airs Monday through Friday, brings information about Africa, the United States, and the world to viewers across the African continent.